 The government has been providing funding of £150 million per annum since the academic year 2013/2014.
 Every school in the UK has received £8000 plus an additional £5 per pupil.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport is only to be spent on sport and PE provision in schools but each school has the freedom to choose how they do this.

-Please click here to read how Collingwood Primary will spend their PE funding for 2018-2019.
+Please click here to read how Collingwood Primary intends to spend their PE funding for 2019-2020.

 In 2013-2014, Collingwood Primary School received £9,155.00

 In 2015 - 2016, Collingwood Primary School received £9,429.00

 In 2016 - 2017, Collingwood Primary School received £9,395.00